cloudblog004/fantasticfoodies/content/en/posts/2112-recipe-of-homemade-pita-pizzas.md

 1. Make ready 1/4 cup grated Parmeson cheese

-Pizza Pita has now become a landmark for the Jewish community of Montreal and is also known as the &#34;go-to&#34; place for anyone visiting our city.
+Pizza Pita has now become a landmark for the Jewish community of Montreal and is also known as the *go-to* place for anyone visiting our city.
 Chaim and Tzvi&#39;s dream had come to fruition.
 Fresh and delicious pizza every time.
 Greek Pita Pizzas are a fun and healthy way to do pizza night!

 <!--inarticleads2-->